 Our Club Constitution is below and contains the following information:

-Please read all the information carefully, as you will be asked to agree with and abide by the Club Constitution and the FA Code of Conduct when signing and returning the registration form.
+Please read all the information carefully, as you will be required to agree with and abide by the Club Constitution and the FA Code of Conduct when completing our online Club Membership/Registration form, failure to do so will result in your registration not being processed.

-The committee trusts that you and your child will enjoy being part of the club and look forward to your support in all matters regarding the club’s future progress.
+The Executive Management Committee trusts that you and your child will enjoy being part of our club and we look forward to your support in all matters regarding the club’s future progression.

 The club shall be known as Madeley White Star Football Club and shall be referred to hereafter as “the club” and shall be affiliated to the Staffordshire Football Association (Staffs FA) and shall abide by their rules and regulations.

-•To provide an opportunity for local boys and girls to train and play football in a safe, managed and competitive environment with others of the
+To provide an opportunity for boys and girls from our local community and surrounding area, to train and play football in an all inclusive, positive, safe and fun environment with others of the same age.

-Membership is by application via our membership form at the bottom of our club policies page or by obtaining a copy from your team coach.
-The committee reserve the right to restrict numbers due to available resources and number of volunteer coaches.
+Membership is by application via our on-line membership form, access to this can be obtained from the club secretary or from your team manager.
+The Executive Management Committee reserve the right to restrict numbers due to available resources and number of volunteer coaches.

-Club Membership Fees are £210 per season, payable over three instalments as follows
+Club Membership Fees are £210 for season 2020/21, payable over three instalments as follows

 £70 payable by 31st August